computelab/config/README.md

 ## Usage

 Suppose we have an app code-named "Foo".
 Foo runs as a web API that binds to a *port*.
-Under the hood, Foo uses another web API called "Bar" which has an *endpoint* and requires an *access token* to access it.
+Under the hood, Foo uses another web API, called "Bar", which has an *endpoint* and requires an *access token* to access it.

-Foo has the following configurable items: a port number, Bar's endpoint, and Bar's access token.
+Foo has the following configurable items: a port number, Bar's endpoint, and an access token to access Bar.

 ### DefaultConfigBuilder